RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 a[0] = 101; // D:
 ```

-Typescript additionally has a `readonly` modifier for properties.
+TypeScript additionally has a `readonly` modifier for properties.

 ```ts
 interface Rx {